Timeseries

 TimeSeries

-property shape: tuple[int]
+property shape: tuple[int, int, int]

 The shape of the series (n_timesteps, n_components, n_samples).